Carl Boileau

 Carl Boileau is a politician in Montreal, Quebec, Canada.
-He was elected to the Montreal city council in 2005 as a co-listed candidate with Projet Montréal leader Richard Bergeron, but did not serve.
-Since 2009, he has been a member of the Plateau-Mont-Royal borough council.
+He was elected to the Montreal City council in 2005 as a co-listed candidate with Projet Montréal leader Richard Bergeron, but did not serve.
+From 2009 to 2013, he was a member of the Plateau-Mont-Royal borough council.

 Early life and political career

-Boileau was born and raised in the Plateau-Mont-Royal area and was a Parti Québécois (PQ) youth representative in the early 2000s.
+Boileau was born and raised in Le Plateau-Mont-Royal area and was a Parti Québécois (PQ) youth representative in the early 2000s.

 In 2001, he sought the PQ nomination for a by-election in the Montreal division of Mercier.
 This nomination contest was marked by significant divisions in the party, after early frontrunner Yves Michaud was forced to resign following a series of controversial remarks involving Quebec nationalism, immigration, and Quebec's Jewish community.
 Michaud's supporters, including Boileau, argued that his comments had been unfairly distorted to present him in an unflattering light.
 In his nomination speech, Boileau accused the PQ leadership of "dictatorial electoral machinations" and received applause for saying, "Mr. Michaud, you were never a racist in our eyes."
 He was defeated by Claudel Toussaint, a candidate of the party establishment.

 In 2002, Boileau argued that right-wing members of Bernard Landry's government should leave the PQ and join the rival Action démocratique du Québec (ADQ).
 He helped to form the municipal party Projet Montréal in 2004.